The most complete medical information written by the best doctors

 Haematology

 What is haemoglobinuria?
 Haemoglobinuria is the presence of excess haemoglobin in the urine.
 Haemoglobin is a molecule in red blood cells (RBCs), which helps transport oxygen and carbon dioxide through the body.
-Red blood cells tend to live about 120 days and then break down into parts that can produce a new red blood...
+Red blood cells tend to live for about one hundred and twentydays and then break down into parts that can...

 See moreFind specialists in your location: